+Another way not to hate the treadmill is do a different workout.
 Is your area hilly?
-Use the treadmill to get a flat run in.
+Use the treadmill to get a flat run.
 Or use the treadmill to run a more hilly run.
-You can get a run that you aren’t ordinarily able too.
+You can get a run that you aren’t ordinarily able to.
 Even a high-intensity workout is good.

 Find a Friend and Run Side by Side on the Treadmill:

-Most runners aren’t the same pace.
+Most runners aren’t at the same pace.
 With a treadmill, you can both run at your respected pace but still run together.
-It’s a great tool to catch up with friends.
+Bonus points, you can hate the treadmill together!
+When it’s safe, it’s a great tool to catch up with friends.